George Wright (general): Postbellum

 When the regular army reorganized in 1865 and created the Military Division of the Pacific, Wright commanded the District of California for a few months until he was given command of the newly created Department of the Columbia.
 He may have been removed from command of the Department of the Pacific in order for the Army to have a position for Maj.
 Gen. Irvin McDowell.

 Wright and his wife died at sea en route to his new command when the steamer Brother Jonathan was wrecked off the California coast.
 His body was recovered six weeks later.
 He is interred in the Sacramento Historic City Cemetery.

 For his service as commander of the Department of the Pacific, he was appointed a brevet brigadier general in the regular army.

 Namesake

 Fort George Wright, located near Spokane, was named in his honor.

-Wright's Point, a Harney County landmark, was named for him.
+Wright's Point, a Harney County, Oregon landmark, was named for him.

 Fort George Wright Drive in Spokane was renamed Whistalks Way in 2020.
 The name change acknowledges the brutality imposed on Native American tribes in Spokane by Col. George Wright.
 The new name honors Whist-alks, a woman warrior and Spokane Indian who played a role in the resistance against Wright in 1858.

+On Fairchild Air Force Base in Washington, the 92nd Air Refueling Wing's residential neighborhood, Fort Wright Village, and a street, Fort Wright Oval, were named after George Wright.
+They were renamed in 2022.

+Colonel Wright Elementary School, in The Dalles, Oregon, was named for him.
+The school is in the process of changing its name.

 Family

 In 1827, Wright married Margaret Wallace Foster (or Forster).
-They were the parents of three sons and one daughter—Thomas Foster (or Forster), James Heron, Roswell, and Elizabeth H., the wife of Army Captain P. A. Owen.
+They had five children, four sons and one daughter.
+Their first son, Thomas, was born in 1830 and, in 1874, was killed in the Modoc War.
+Eliza (Elizabeth) was born in May 1837 and was married to Army Captain P.A.
+Owen.
+John, the youngest, was born in 1839 and rose to the rank of Brigadier General of the Army.
+He also served as Chief Marshall of the U.S. Supreme Court.
+Two sons did not survive childhood: James Heron, born in 1832, died at age five, and Roswell, born in 1834, died at age one year, nine months.